-Winter is coming south of the equator, along with predictions of the coronavirus spreading
+Winter is coming south of the equator, along with predictions of the coronavirus’s spread

 Both Australia and South Africa implemented strict lockdowns and have been aggressively testing, though they have tested only 6 percent and 1 percent of their populations, respectively.

-Australia’s coronavirus death toll stands at just over 100, and only 23 cases are currently being treated in hospitals.
+Australia’s coronavirus death toll stands at just over 100, and 23 cases are currently being treated in hospitals.
 South Africa has struggled to stamp out hot spots of transmission, especially in a cluster of working-class neighborhoods in Cape Town where thousands of cases have been identified over the past week.
-South Africa’s death toll is just under 800, though it has a population more than double Australia’s.
+South Africa’s death toll is just over 900, though it has a population more than double Australia’s.

 Peter Collignon, a microbiologist at the Australian National University, said he expects the number of detected infections to rise from the current rate of around 100 a week to 200 or even 300 as the weather turns colder.